A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-1. Fill the gas syringe with a known mass of helium or hydrogen gas.
+1. Fill the gas syringe with a known volume of helium or hydrogen gas.
+Record this initial volume.

-2. Place the gas syringe in the water bath and record the initial volume of the gas and the initial temperature.
+2. Place the gas syringe in the water bath and record the initial temperature of the gas and the initial volume (at room temperature).

-3. Gradually heat the water bath while monitoring the temperature and volume of the gas.
+3. Gradually heat the water bath, ensuring the pressure remains constant (this is crucial!), while monitoring the temperature and volume of the gas using the temperature probe and gas syringe.

 Observations:

-As the temperature of the gas increases, its volume increases.
-The volume of the gas is directly proportional to its absolute temperature.
+Example Observation: As the temperature of the gas increases, its volume increases.

 Conclusion:

-The data collected in this experiment supports Charles\' Law.
-The direct relationship between the volume and absolute temperature of the gas demonstrates that the volume of a gas is directly proportional to its absolute temperature at constant pressure.
+The data collected (refer to the table and graph) supports Charles' Law.
+The direct relationship between volume and absolute temperature (or a straight line on the V vs T graph), demonstrates that the volume of a gas is directly proportional to its absolute temperature at constant pressure.

 Objective: